defaultex/d3pda-quarm/README.md

 * Loot window with smaller items and more columns.
 * Merchant window similar to the loot window.
 * Spell gem and buff icons based on 90s cRPGs.

+### How to use the server tick indicator
+The server tick indicator is an animation that spans 6 seconds.
+To set the indicator's position watch your HP/MP value for when the server regen tick happens, click the notch that is lit when that occurs.
+It does not seem possible to save which notch you clicked so you will need to remember to set it after zoning.

 ### Screenshot
 ![d3pda-quarm](https://github.com/user-attachments/assets/e667df4a-ca32-481f-995e-b9e21f32aa9f)